LittleChest/LeavesMC-Docs-TEST/src/Leaves/guides/migration.md

 6. Replace your Leaves jar with a Vanilla server jar.
 7. Start your Vanilla server.

-### To CraftBukkit or Spigot
+### To CraftBukkit, Spigot or Paper

-Leaves does **not** support migration to either CraftBukkit or Spigot!
-While you may find success (both CraftBukkit and Spigot use the same directory structure as Leaves), **do not** reach out for support with issues you encounter and note that data loss is possible.
+Leaves does **not** support migration to each CraftBukkit, Spigot or Paper!
+While you may find success (all CraftBukkit, Spigot and Paper use the same directory structure as Leaves), **do not** reach out for support with issues you encounter and note that data loss is possible.

 ### To Fabric/Forge